cedexis/openmixapplib/apps-javascript/optimal-rtt/README.md

 ## Installing Karma and other dependencies

+With Node.js installed you can use *npm*, the package manager for Node.js, to install Karma Runner and other dependencies.
 The project directory contains a package.json file, which npm uses to download and install software locally.

 From the directory containing package.json:

     $ npm install